 In the end, you may find it’s far more cost effective and substantially quicker to replace your old telecom network equipment completely.
 Furthermore you can put the money you’d have spent repairing your equipment towards getting a replacement or upgrading to something more suited to your needs.

-To get an even better deal you can buy replacement items from the green market
+Get an even better deal, for you & the environment, by buying from the green market